andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

     # yum install kubeadm kubelet kubectl kubernetes-cni -y

-Enable both services and star Docker service
+Enable both services and start Docker service

     # systemctl enable kubelet.service
     # systemctl enable docker.service
     # service docker start

-Download network definition files, download those file to home directory of a user which will manage your cluster
+Download network definition files, download those files to home directory of a user which will manage your cluster
 NOTE:  there are many other network definitions you can use, calico, is an example here.

     # su - kube_user